apache/druid/docs/api-reference/tasks-api.md

 <code class="getAPI">GET</code> `/druid/indexer/v1/task/{taskId}/log`

 Retrieves the event log associated with a task.
 It returns a list of logged events during the lifecycle of the task.
 The endpoint is useful for providing information about the execution of the task, including any errors or warnings raised.

+Task logs are automatically retrieved from the MiddleManager/Indexer or in long-term storage.
+For reference, see [Task logs](../ingestion/tasks.md#task-logs).

 #### Query parameters
 * `offset` (optional)